Question for Bible study groups

 The Belles Heures of the Duc de Berry includes no less than three scenes of Christ on the cross.
 One of these is a painting showing Jesus’ family and disciples lowering the body from the cross.
 Christ is mourned by his companions and his body is displayed.
-The composition is thus a precursor of the famous Lamentation by Roger van der Weyden in the Prado (bottom)
+The composition is thus a precursor of the famous Lamentation by Roger van der Weyden in the Prado (see the link below)

 But the artist here replaced realistic items such as ladders with the slender converging diagonals of the lance and reed.
 They seem to provide support to the two symmetrical angels, who though quite substantial lack lower limbs and end in ﬂoating draperies.